October 2021 Fact Sheet: Human Rights Commission intervene in SPUC Legal challenge to Abortion Services in NI

 What are the Article 2 Ireland/NI Protocol Issues?

 The Commission has the power to bring, or intervene in, judicial review proceedings in relation to alleged breaches of Article 2(1) of the Protocol.
 SPUC has argued as part of their case that there has been a breach of Article 2(1) of the Ireland/NI Protocol.
-We await further detail of these arguments which have not been canvassed in detail by SPUC to date.
+SPUC has argued that abortion law insofar as it permits abortion on the grounds of a serious disability equates to a diminution of rights as prohibited by Article 2 of the Protocol.
+The Commission does not agree with this position.
+The Commission’s position is that changes to abortion law have not been a result of withdrawal from the EU and that the Good Friday agreement does not provide safeguards in the area of abortion.

 What are the wider implications of the case?